eunos-1128/openstructure/modules/doc/deprecated_actions.rst

         <FILEPATH>

-  To be as much compatible with with CAMEO as possible one should call compare-structures as follows:
+  To be as much compatible with with CAMEO as possible one should call compare-structures-legacy as follows:

-    ost compare-structures \
+    ost compare-structures-legacy \
         --model <MODEL> \
         --reference <REF> \
         --output output.json \